Lied Library: Media Distribution System

-The Media and Computer Services Department in Lied Library provides viewing and listening capabilities for media collection via an integrated video network system (Safari).
-This system allows the delivery of analog and digital media to library carrels, preview rooms, multimedia PCs, library classrooms, and conference rooms.
-It links beyond Lied Library and connects with select branch libraries, conference rooms, and campus classrooms.
+The Media and Computer Services Department at Lied Library operates the Safari integrated video network system, which supports delivery of analog and digital media to carrels, preview rooms, multimedia computers, classrooms, and conference rooms.

 Special Collections and Archives: Gaming

-Special Collections and Archives houses a large collection of gaming materials, including books, periodicals, visual materials, and oral histories.
-The collection spans the history of gaming since the 16th century and focuses on gaming in Las Vegas and around the world.
-Resources include manuscripts dating back to the 16th century that trace the development of games.
+Special Collections and Archives maintain a collection of gaming materials, including books, periodicals, visual materials, and oral histories.
+The department also holds corporate archives from gaming companies such as Harrah's, MGM, Boyd Gaming, and Binion's Horseshoe.

-The collection houses some of the corporate archives from some of the largest gaming corporations in the world, including Harrah's, MGM, Boyd Gaming, and Binion's Horseshoe.
-The collection also houses architectural drawings of current, past, and never-built casinos, as well as the corporate papers of famous Las Vegas neon signs, most of which were built by the Young Electric Sign Company.
-The company's papers include sketches, designs, and photographs of many of these signs, some of which can be found at the Neon Museum in Las Vegas.
+Additional holdings include architectural drawings of historic and contemporary casinos and papers related to the design and construction of Las Vegas neon signs, many produced by the Young Electric Sign Company.
+These materials include sketches, designs, and photographs, some of which are represented in the Neon Museum collection.